yyyyyyyxc/Liber-Primus-Investigator3301/README.md

 This tool was created to assist investigators attempting to unravel the mysteries of **Liber Primus** and other Cicada 3301 ciphers.

-It is not just another decryption program.
-It is a **digital athenaeum** for serious seekers.

 ### Features